Tools In

 Choose Color Count

-Use the slider to set how many colors you want in your palette — anywhere from 2 to 24.
-The default is 12, which works well for most images.
+Use the slider to set how many colors you want in your palette, anywhere from 2 to 24.
+The default of 12 works well for most images.

 3